AsylumSeekersCentre/au.org.asylumseekerscentre.testapigrantget/README.md

 ## Getting Started

-Navigate to an Civi page, and it will call Grant.get using api3 and api4, then log the count of the results using CRM_Core_Error::debug_log_message().
+Navigate to any Civi page, and it will call Grant.get using api3 and api4, then log the count of the results using CRM_Core_Error::debug_log_message().
 If the user is not an admin, the API v4 call always seems to result in an error.

 ## Known Issues